trose16/bbc-count-me-up/README.md

 **I would like to each candidate *score update* at (or close to) real time**

 ##Troubleshooting
-jQuery UI candidate voting buttons
+jQuery UI candidate voting buttons.
->In view/interface.js there are notes regarding my jQuery method to populate votes upon click.
+>All project specs work in the backend when ran directly in console.
+However I did have a challenge with my callback written for the voting buttons.
+In view/interface.js there are notes regarding my jQuery method to populate votes upon click.
 I tested the callbacks with a hardcoded function.
 A dynamic solution was in works and noted at bottom of page.